 Circuit Rider Program

 RWAU Circuit Riders provide on-site training and technical assistance to water as well as wastewater system management and operators.
-Circuit Riders consist of 2 water and 1 wastewater field staff who are located strategically throughout the State of Utah and systematically travel around the State so every system gets regular training.
+Circuit Riders consist of two water and one wastewater field staff who are located strategically throughout the State of Utah and systematically travel around the State so every system gets regular training.

 - travel extensively throughout the state to offer onsite technical assistance.